-Perturbed, you mentally write off both of these websites for future visits.
-Modal windows are intrusive.
-They disrupt your users’ flow, and can massively manipulate the reputation someone holds of your SaaS website or product.
+Modal windows can be intrusive.
+Whether it's a sudden pop up message or a modal dialog that is difficult to exit, they can disrupt your users’ flow, and can massively manipulate the reputation someone holds of your SaaS website or product.

 However, they’re also extremely valuable—if done right.
+A modal window can work effectively to deliver just what the user wants.
 This article is about to showcase how you can do modal UI/UX design right.

 What is a modal? #

-A modal is a product or website element that typically pops up on top of on-screen content.
-It often disables the content on the screen and requests the user to take an action—click on a button or close/dismiss the modal.
+A modal is a ui pattern or website element that typically pops up on top of on-screen content, creating a child window above the parent page.
+Modals often disable the content on the screen and require additional user input—click on a button or close/dismiss the modal.